How to look for records of... Women’s Royal Air Force personnel

 MH 106 contains a representative sample of medical records of servicemen and servicewomen and is not complete.
 Search MH 106 admission and discharge registers by name or regimental number on FindmyPast in the collection British Armed Forces, First World War Soldiers’ Medical Records.

-Service records (1939–present)
+Airwomen’s Service records (1939–1963)

 The Women’s Royal Air Force was disbanded in 1920 and then reformed in 1939 as the Women’s Auxiliary Air Force.
 It reverted to its original name in 1949, and finally merged with the Royal Air Force in 1994.
+Records of WRAF airwomen who served after 1939 are currently being transferred from the Ministry of Defence.
+WRAF service records are not currently available to search on the catalogue but can be requested by submitting a Freedom of Information (FOI) application to request a search for and access to the record.
+Use one of the following three forms (charges may apply):

 Visit the GOV.UK website for information about how to request a summary of a service record from the Ministry of Defence.
 These are not available to members of the general public, but next of kin may request access to them.